-The complaint alleges that the District's website is not in compliance with Section 504 and Title II because it is inaccessible to individuals with disabilities, including those with vision and print disabilities and fine motor impairments.
-The Complainant used website accessibility checkers (PowerMapper and WAVE) and reported to OCR that the District's homepage, special education page, technology page, virtual learning page, food service page, and contact us page have accessibility issues for individuals with disabilities.
-She then provided OCR with a list of errors copied and pasted from the website accessibility checker that she used.
+The complaint alleges that the District's website is not in compliance with Section 504 and Title II because it is inaccessible to individuals with vision and print impairments, physical disabilities, and hearing impairments.
+The Complainant used website accessibility evaluation tools (PowerMapper, A-Checker, and Wave) and reported to OCR that the District's home page, special education department page, food services page, child development services page, events page, libraries page, Facebook page, and Youtube link page have accessibility issues for individuals with disabilities.
+She then provided OCR with a list of errors copied and pasted from the website accessibility evaluation tool that she used.

-OCR conducted a preliminary examination of four of the web pages identified by the Complainant and found possible compliance concerns as to whether the District's website is accessible to individuals with disabilities.
-For example, the homepage (http://www.hollandpublicschools.org), at the time of OCR's review, did not have form controls and keyboard controls were not visually apparent.
+OCR conducted a preliminary examination of the eight web pages identified by the Complainant and found possible compliance concerns as to whether the District's website is accessible to individuals with disabilities.
+For example, across the website on pages reviewed there was limited visual indication of header submenus when using the keyboard for navigation and PDFs contained multiple concerns, including conveying meaning with color without providing an alternative way to obtain the meaning being conveyed and a critical image was not provided as selectable text, making it inaccessible.
 Prior to the completion of OCR's investigation, the District asked to resolve this complaint pursuant to Section 302 of OCR's Case Processing Manual (CPM).
+On May 10, 2017, the District submitted the enclosed signed resolution agreement (the Agreement) to OCR.
+When fully implemented, the Agreement will resolve the allegations in the complaint.